ganrad/aks-aspnet-sqldb-rest/README.md

 **Challenge:** Implement **Blue-Green** deployment slots in the Production region (**production** namespace on AKS).

 To complete this challenge, you will modify the Claims API microservice and update *Prod-Env* stage in the release pipeline in Azure DevOps Services.
+The high level steps are detailed below.

 1. Learn how Blue-Green deployments can be implemented in Kubernetes